Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Model and preliminaries

 \section{Model and preliminaries}

 An instance is described by a directed graph $G = (V, E)$ with a source $s$ and sink $t$, where each arc is equipped with a transit time $\tau_e \geq 0$ and a capacity $\nu_e > 0$.
-At $s$ we have a constant \emph{network inflow rate} of $u_0 > 0$, which begins a time $0$.
+At $s$ we have a constant \emph{network inflow rate} of $u_0 > 0$, which begins at time $0$.
 We may assume that every node in $G$ is both reachable from $s$, and can reach $t$.
-For technical convenience, we will follow previous works and assume that $G$ has no directed cycle consisting of $0$-length arcs.
+For technical convenience, we will follow previous works and assume that $G$ has no directed cycle consisting of arcs with transit time $0$.